Krak des Chevaliers: Later history

 Several of the castle's former residents built their houses outside the fortress and a village called al-Husn has since developed.
-Many of the al-Husn's roughly 9,000 Muslims residents benefit economically from the tourism generated by the site.
+Many of al-Husn's roughly 9,000 Muslims residents benefit economically from the tourism generated by the site.

 The Syrian Civil War began in 2011, prompting UNESCO to raise concerns that the war might damage cultural sites including Krak des Chevaliers.
 The castle was shelled in August 2012 by the Syrian Arab Army, damaging the Crusader chapel.
 It was damaged again in July 2013 by an airstrike conducted by the Syrian Arab Air Force during the Siege of Homs, and once more on 18 August 2013.
 The Syrian Arab Army captured the castle and village after the Battle of Hosn in March 2014.
 Since then, UNESCO has published periodic reports about the state of the site, reconstruction and conservation measures.

 Architecture

 Plan of Krak des Chevaliers from Guillaume-Rey Étude sur les monuments de l'architecture militaire des croisés en Syrie et dans l'île de Chypre (1871).
 North is on the right.

 Writing in the early 20th century, T. E. Lawrence, popularly known as Lawrence of Arabia, remarked that Krak des Chevaliers was "perhaps the best preserved and most wholly admirable castle in the world, [a castle which] forms a fitting commentary on any account of the Crusading buildings of Syria".
 Castles in Europe provided lordly accommodation for their owners and were centers of administration; in the Levant the need for defence was paramount and was reflected in castle design.
 Kennedy suggests that "The castle scientifically designed as a fighting machine surely reached its apogee in great buildings like Margat and Crac des Chevaliers."